Previous Page Next Page

 Clients who live in these settings require varying degrees of supervision.
 Clients who require little supervision may hold jobs and use public transportation.

-When the client’s waiver status is unknown, the intake specialist assumes the client is enrolled in a waiver program and completes an intake or I&R for Provider Investigations (PI) Facility.
+When the client’s waiver status is unknown, the intake specialist assumes the client is enrolled in a Medicaid waiver program and completes an intake or I&R for Provider Investigations (PI) Facility.
 See 6842 Services in Non-Provider Investigations (PI) Settings with a Waiver.

 If PI Facility later determines that one or more clients are not enrolled in a Medicaid waiver program, then a PI Facility employee calls SWI for a reentry.